Madison River Park to open to public May 21

 The Dan River Basin Association, the U.S. Fish & Wildlife Service, Kris Bass Engineering, LKC Engineering, The Conservation Fund, Duke Energy and the Rockingham County Education Foundation also played key roles in the project, the release said.

-A further aim of the development of the weir system is to restore eroded areas below the dam, officials saidl.
+A further aim of the development of the weir system is to restore eroded areas below the dam, officials said.

 Engineers placed new barriers made of boulders to line the riverside, and protect the park from major flooding.